Monday, 17 October 2016

 12. It’s worth looking at this – though some of it is incomplete and some of it you already have - http://www.slideshare.net/jackrenshawasmedia/the-lego-movie-31576930

-13. This is really technical, but if you can come away with a couple of pints about digital technology was used in the making of the movie, it would be beneficial.
+13. This is really technical, but if you can come away with a couple of points about how digital technology was used in the making of the movie, it would be beneficial.

 14. And how about this?
 Dannon Yoghurt and Warner Brothers in a promotional partnership deal using text messaging, Why were Dannon interested in the first place and why use that particular media form? http://www.textmessagingresource.com/articles/371393-dannon-turns-sms-marketing-lego-movie-campaign.htm